 I can tell a difference in my health when I don’t have a half of a lemon first thing in the morning.
 Whether in a glass of water or – my favorite – a hot cup of rooibos tea, lemon helps detoxify your system.
 My weight instantly starts dropping when I use this trick.
 No one is going to complain about that!

 That’s just the beginning though.
-I use that same lemon in three unique ways (find them here) and it saves me money!
+I use that same lemon in three unique ways – in my water, scrubbing my sink with the juiced rind, and then adding the rind to my garbage disposal for freshening – and it saves me money!

 Did you know that Walmart has USDA Certified Organic Milk in their Great Value brand?
 Yep – at prices that you’ll appreciate!